bcliang/dash-extendable-graph/README.md

 ## Continuous Integration via Github Actions

 This repository uses github actions to automate testing.
-CI is triggered on each (1) push and (2) pull request into `master`
+CI is triggered for each pull request into the `master` branch

 ## Publishing